-The Synplify Pro and Synplify Premier products are RTL synthesis tools especially designed for FPGAs (field programmable gate arrays) and CPLDs (complex programmable logic devices).
+The Synplify Pro and Synplify Premier products are synthesis tools especially designed for FPGAs (field programmable gate arrays) and CPLDs (complex programmable logic devices).
+See Synopsys FPGA Tool Features, on page 12 for a comparison table that lists the differences between them.